The Brown English Bulldog Breed: A Guide to Ownership

 Cleaning your Bulldog's ears after every bath is a great habit to get into, as it helps to remove dirt and wax that can accumulate in their ears.
 This simple task can make a big difference in your Bulldog's ear health.

-For your interest: English Bull Terrier Ears
+If this caught your attention, see: English Bull Terrier Ears

 Health Issues